vitessio/website/content/en/docs/24.0/reference/features/query-throttler.md

 ```

 This configuration:

 - Enables the throttler
-- Uses the TabletThrottler strategy
+- Uses the `TabletThrottler` strategy
-- Applies a rule to PRIMARY tablets for INSERT statements
+- Applies a rule to `PRIMARY` tablets for `INSERT` statements
-- When replication lag exceeds 10 seconds, throttles 25% of INSERT queries
+- When replication lag exceeds 10 seconds, throttles 25% of `INSERT` queries

 ### Advanced configuration

-You can define multiple thresholds for graduated throttling and monitor multiple metrics:
+You can define multiple thresholds for graduated throttling along with monitoring multiple metrics:

 ```json
 {